NuggMD

 homemade edibles

 Strain selection isn't the only critical choice you'll be making along the way.
-It's now time to choose your recipe.
-You can stick with the tried and true “pot brownies” or cookies or pick a savory dish you love that's full of flavor and makes you and your guests happy.
+It's also your choice of recipe.
+You can stick with the tried-and-true “pot brownies” or cookies, or pick a savory dish.

 While there are no wrong choices, you may want to look for a favorite recipe that calls for smaller quantities of cannabutter or oil and is easier to infuse.
 Larger and more complicated recipes can mean the first two steps become more time- and cost-intensive as you use more cannabis.